-One duty of B&Cs is to provide public information for and to receive public comments from individuals or groups interested in its area of responsibility.
+One duty of B&Cs is to provide public information for and to receive public comments from individuals or groups interested in the B&C's area of responsibility.
 B&Cs can use a variety of techniques to involve and inform the public.
 Specific guidelines on each format are provided in the County's "Public Involvement Manual".
 Your staff liaison can provide a copy.